Welcome to Utah Virtual Academy!

 - Connect with other students through homeroom, clubs, outings, the online community center, and other activities.
 Build a support network!

-Advanced Learning Options/Concurrent Enrollment/CTE
+Advanced Placement Options/Concurrent Enrollment/CTE

-Advanced Learning Options:
+Advanced Placement Options:

 Students may be placed in honors courses for English, Math, Science, and History with teacher consent and a minimum 3.0 GPA.
 Teachers will create a group in their course for the honors students and will add the extra honors assignments to the group.
 At the end of each block, the teacher will submit the roster of honors students to the high school principal and high school registrar.
 The registrar will then add the “honors” to the transcript.